 "It does not hurt to do ongoing training as well.
 Repetition is one proven way to learn.
 At each safety talk, touch on the vehicle inspection.
 Direct the talk to what you are having problems with.
 That can come from your roadside inspection reports, driver inspection reports or from

-Hold them accountable, but also reward them for a job well done.
+, but also reward them for a job well done.

 Lew Snearly, an Albany, N.Y., consultant and owner of Truck & Bus Compliance, suggests tying a red tag around a dipstick, wheel stud, or other area you require the driver to check.